mridul2493/ASL_Project/README.md

-#  Sign to Speak - Real-Time Sign Language Translator
+#  American Sign Language - Real-Time Sign Language Translator

 ##  Problem Statement
 Millions of specially-abled people use sign language to communicate, but most people around them do not understand it.
 This creates a major barrier in daily interactions.